- About ACT4JJ

 The Time is Now for Reauthorization

-The most recent, broadly supported, bipartisan proposal to reauthorize the JJDPA introduced in 20091 includes specific new provisions to this long‐standing law designed to increase evidence‐based screening and assessment for children and youth who come into contact with the courts, as well as to improve family and community supports and services for mental health and behavioral health.
+The most recent, broadly supported, bipartisan proposal to reauthorize the JJDPA includes specific new provisions to this long‐standing law designed to increase evidence‐based screening and assessment for children and youth who come into contact with the courts, as well as to improve family and community supports and services for mental health and behavioral health.
 These and other reforms contained within the law aim to reach youth and families who are isolated and disconnected from stable environments, supportive adults, and systems of care.
 The law also provides federal support for a comprehensive range of state and local delinquency prevention and intervention strategies, including those aimed at preventing illegal gun possession and use by youth.
 Moreover, the JJDPA and its reauthorization legislation support OJJDP, the federal home for preventing delinquency and addressing the needs of court‐involved youth.

 - Extend the Jail Removal and Sight and Sound separation core protections to all youth under the age of 18 held pretrial, whether charged in juvenile or adult court.

 - Codify current State flexibility for housing youth convicted in adult court in juvenile facilities rather than adult prisons by modifying the definition of “adult inmate.”

 - Strengthen the Deinstitutionalization of Status Offenders (DSO) core protection, which prohibits the locked detention of status offenders, by removing the valid court order (VCO) and Interstate Compact exceptions.

 - Strengthen the Disproportionate Minority Contact (DMC) core protection by requiring States to take concrete steps to reduce racial and ethnic disparities in the juvenile justice system.